-Sweating is a natural process with an important job — it keeps you from overheating.
+Sweating is a natural process with an important job — to keep you from overheating.
 For some people with psoriasis, though, sweating might seem to cause more problems than benefits.
 If sweating worsens your psoriasis symptoms, you’re not alone.

-“It’s hot and sweaty today, so the psoriasis is really acting up behind my ears,” said one MyPsoriasisTeam member.
-“Sweat means psoriasis plaques for me!” another commented.
+“It’s hot and sweaty today, so the psoriasis is really acting up behind my ears,” one MyPsoriasisTeam member said.

 In this article, we look closer at sweating — what causes it, how it might affect psoriasis symptoms, and tips for managing it.
 If you have questions about sweating and psoriasis, schedule an appointment with your health care provider or a dermatologist.

 Sweating allows your body to regulate its temperature.
 You sweat, or perspire, when blood vessels in the skin bring body heat to the surface.
 This prompts your sweat glands to release water, which evaporates off your skin.
 The evaporation cools your body and keeps your body temperature at a healthy level.
-Most people have between 1.6 million and 5 million sweat glands.
+Most people have about 1.6 million to 5 million sweat glands.

 In addition to water, sweat contains small amounts of electrolytes, including sodium, potassium, magnesium, and calcium.
-Sometimes sweat also contains bacteria, toxins, and pheromones (chemicals secreted by the body that might influence others’ behavior).
+Sometimes sweat also contains bacteria, toxins, and pheromones (body chemicals that might influence others’ behavior).

 Hot weather and vigorous exercise might first come to mind as causes of sweating, but you can sweat for other reasons.
 Common sweating triggers include:

-Some health experts suspect that autoimmune conditions like psoriasis and psoriatic arthritis can increase body temperature and trigger excessive sweating, but more research is needed to confirm a connection and establish a scientific explanation.
+Some health experts suspect that immune-related conditions like psoriasis and psoriatic arthritis can raise body temperature and trigger excessive sweating, but more research is needed to confirm a connection and establish a scientific explanation.